-Sixth year students, in addition to the annual evaluation form, need to have a meeting with their Thesis Committee.
+Sixth year students and above, in addition to the annual evaluation form, need to have an annual meeting with their Thesis Committee.
 It is the student's responsibility to contact the Thesis Committee and arrange a room and meeting time.
 This meeting needs to occur during the first semester of the academic year.
 It is also the responsibility of the student to communicate to the Chemistry Graduate Studies Committee the conclusions of the meeting.